artefactory/choice-learn/docs/paper/paper.md

 ## Data and model scalability

 Choice modeling is widely used in retail and e-commerce sectors to better understand customer behavior and optimize product offerings.
-With the continuous development of firms' data architectures, larger-scale choice datasets are often available and important to manage customer-facing operations.
+With the continuous development of firms' data architectures, larger-scale choice datasets are often available and valuable for managing customer-facing operations.

 `Choice-Learn`'s data management relies on NumPy [@Harris:2020] with the objective of limiting the memory footprint.
 It minimizes the repetition of items or customers features and defers the jointure of the full data structure until processing batches of data.
 Moreover, the *FeaturesStorage* object, illustrated in Figure \ref{fig:fbi}, allows feature values to be referenced only by their ID.
 These feature values are substituted to the ID placeholder on the fly in the batching process.
 For instance, supermarkets features such as surface, position, or number of employees are often stationary.
 Thus, they can be stored in an auxiliary data structure and in the main dataset, the store where the choice is recorded is only referenced with its ID.